 Compliance Status Description Compliant The datastore that the virtual machine or virtual disk uses has the storage capabilities that the policy requires.
 Noncompliant The datastore supports specified storage requirements, but cannot currently satisfy the storage policy.
 For example, the status might become Noncompliant when physical resources of the datastore are unavailable.
 You can bring the datastore into compliance by making changes in the physical configuration of your host cluster.
 For example, by adding hosts or disks to the cluster.
 If additional resources satisfy the storage policy, the status changes to Compliant.

 When you cannot bring the noncompliant datastore into compliance, migrate the files or virtual disks to a compatible datastore.
 See Find Compatible Storage Resource for Noncompliant Virtual Machine.

-This storage service level references datastore capabilities that are not supported by the datastore where the virtual machine resides.
+Not Applicable The storage policy references datastore capabilities that are not supported by the datastore.